Brett Madden

-Brett Madden (September 22, 1978 – September 19, 2020), also known by her married name Brett Barcroft Madden Kelly, was an American voice actress.
+Brett Madden (September 22, 1978 – September 19, 2020), also known by her married name Brett Barcroft Madden Kelly, was an American actress and voice actress.
 She is best known for her voice and likeness role as Alice Wake in the Remedy Entertainment video games Alan Wake, Alan Wake: The Signal, Alan Wake: The Writer and Alan Wake's American Nightmare.

 Early life and education

 Brett Barcroft Madden was born on September 22, 1978, in Hartford, Connecticut, U.S. She was the great-granddaughter of George G. Blaisdell, the founder of the Zippo Manufacturing Company.

 She attended the Community School of Naples, Florida, and Bradford Central Christian High School in Pennsylvania, where she participated in basketball, cheerleading, ski club, and drama club.
 Madden graduated from the Taft School, a preparatory school in Watertown, Connecticut, in 1996.
 At Taft, she played on the varsity field hockey team and was an art editor for the school's annual publication.
 She was a talented artist and spent much of her free time in the art studio.

 Madden attended the University of Vermont (UVM), graduating in 2000 with a major in Studio Art and a minor in Theatre.
 She studied art in Florence, Italy, during her time at UVM and was a cast member in a production of The Elephant Man during her junior year.
 Concurrently, she participated in summer acting workshops at the Stella Adler Studio of Acting in New York City.